AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 uuid: 08846427-def3-4a15-88e5-08882d8d57ce
 ---

-# Implement the Audience Management Module {#implement-the-audience-management-module}
+# How to forward data from Adobe Analytics to Audience Manager {#implement-the-audience-management-module}

 Add the [!UICONTROL Audience Management Module] to [!DNL Adobe Analytics] [!UICONTROL AppMeasurement] to forward [!DNL Analytics] data to Audience Manager instead of having the Audience Manager [!UICONTROL Data Integration Library] ([!UICONTROL DIL]) code send a pixel from the page.